Andrea/Portdocs/README.md

-As you might or might not know to make [Onikira: Demon Killer](www.onikira.com) we use an engine called [Duality](http://duality.adamslair.net/) and a few weeks ago we started to port it to android.
+As you might or might not know to make [Onikira: Demon Killer](www.onikira.com) we use an engine called [Duality](http://duality.adamslair.net/) and a few weeks ago we started to port the runtime to android.

 ## Starting out